 Use that run to practice thinking about the following form tips.

-The most important thing about your stride is to stay focused on forefoot landing.
+The most important thing about your stride is to stay focused on mid to forefoot landing.
 As soon as you land with your heel it creates a brake effect, which jars the entire body.

 Keep your arms lower, 90 degree bend, and swing a little faster.
 Your legs will usually follow the pace of your arms, so allow things to flow, instead of slowing yourself.